rcman/BPI-F3/cpio/readme.md

 doing this for the first time.
 <br>
 <br>
 Uncompress your initrd by running the script with -u.
-When you run this it will uncompress it to the initrd-tree directory/  Change in to that directory make your changes, once done re-compress it with -r.
+When you run this it will uncompress it to the initrd-tree directory.
+Change in to that directory make your changes, once done re-compress it with -r.
 That's it.
 I'm sure it could be modified to accept whatever your initrd is called but I just never did it.
 <br>
 <br>
 Franco